workspace-utils

 Package.json Scripts

-Add workspace-utils commands to your root package.json
+Add workspace-utils commands to your root package.json:

 {